box-products/handbook/benefits-and-perks.md

 SALT offers the following paid time off:
 - 15 paid vacation days
 - 3 sick / personal days
-- a customized subset of 10 additional days based on the [US federal holidays](/appendix-09-holidays.html).
+- 8 company holidays based on the [US federal holidays](/appendix-09-holidays.html).

 As small but growing company, it's crucial that we utilize this paid time off respectfully.
 That said, we're not here to micro manage you.
 We have an informal tracking system, that empowers you to consider your teams circumstance, communicate with your oversight and ensure your team is prepared for your absence.